hyperledger/cello/docs/terminology.md

 * `Master` Node: Running Cello services, which will manage the worker nodes.
 * `Worker` Node: The servers to have blockchains running inside.
 The worker nodes will be managed by the master node.
 * `Host`: Host is a resource pool managed by a unique control point, which consists of several compute nodes.
 Typically it can be a naive Docker host, a Swarm cluster or other bare-metal/virtual/container clusters.
-* `Chain` (`Cluster`): A blockchain network including numbers of peer nodes.
+* `Chain` (`Cluster`): A blockchain network including number of peer nodes.
 E.g., a Hyperledger Fabric network, a SawthoothLake or Iroha chain.

 ## Master

 The `Master` Node will hold the main Cello [services](service_management.md).

-This node is the control point of the whole Cello cluster, and most of the management work should be taken here.
+This node is the control point of the whole Cello cluster, and most of the management work should be managed here.

 `Master` node will manage the blockchain networks running inside the `Worker` nodes.